cardano-foundation/CIPs/CIP-0072/README.md

 - **signature** property will be included that will be a signature of the audit report.
 - **publicKey** property will be included that will be the public key of the auditor.

+### **Stores Custom fields**
+Each store might have their own requirements for the metadata.
+For example, some stores might require a field for logo, or screenshots links.
+The store's should adviertise what fields they require in their documentation so that developers are aware and they can include them in the metadata.